 2 tbsp spring onion / green onion

-If the flavour of the broth is too intense for your taste, you can tone it down by adding a little more water.
+Broth Intensity - If the broth is a little too intense for your taste, you can tone it down by adding a little more water.

 Storage - Miso soup will last 1-2 days in the fridge in an airtight container.
 While it can technically be frozen, we don’t actually recommend it as it can damage the probiotics in the miso paste.

 Add Veggies - Try it with grated or simmered daikon radish, carrot, zucchini, eggplant, broccoli, bok choy or spinach.

 Add Seafood - Instead of tofu, you can try it with mackerel (saba miso soup) or prawns.